 Highbrowism and Populism in Tango

-The belief that intricate and challenging forms of art are inherently better than straightforward and accessible ones, however, is flawed.
-Painting does not necessarily surpass photography, and pop songs can be just as beautiful as those in opera.
-In fact, simplicity and ease often result in superior outcomes.
-Being simple does not equate to being artistically inferior, and being easy does not imply a lack of skill.
-In truth, attaining simplicity and ease requires a great deal of sophistication.
-Accomplished artists can execute their work with ease, and those who simplify their craft are often more virtuosic than those who cannot (see Simple Is Beautiful).
+The notion that intricate and demanding art is inherently superior to straightforward and accessible forms, however, is misguided.
+Painting does not inherently surpass photography, and pop songs can be just as captivating as operatic pieces.
+In fact, simplicity and accessibility often lead to extraordinary results.
+Simplicity does not imply artistic inferiority, nor does ease signify a lack of skill.
+On the contrary, achieving simplicity and ease often requires a high degree of sophistication.
+Truly accomplished artists perform their work effortlessly, and those who masterfully simplify their craft often demonstrate greater virtuosity than those who do not (see Simple Is Beautiful).

-Individuals who believe in art for art's sake don't understand that arts, particularly popular arts, are for people.
+Individuals who believe in art for art's sake often overlook a crucial reality: art, particularly popular art, is ultimately created for people.
 What’s the value of a pop song if it is too complex for the general public to enjoy?
-What's the worth of a social dance if only the elite can dance it?
-Argentine tango is a social dance.
-It was created by sailors, gauchos, immigrant workers, and street women.
-It remains a grassroots dance in Argentina today.
+What's the worth of a social dance if only an elite few can dance it?
+Argentine tango is a prime example of a social dance—it was created by sailors, gauchos, immigrant workers, and street women.
+It maintains its grassroots essence in Argentina even today.
 Most people who dance tango are ordinary people.
 They love tango because it is a simple and easy dance that serves their need for connection and affinity with other souls.
 Those who regard themselves above the crowd try to make tango increasingly intricate and challenging.
 I don’t think that attempt serves tango well.
 Tango will continue to evolve as an art form, of course, but transforming it into a highbrow dance akin to ballet is a step in the wrong direction, in my view.
 The vitality of tango lies in its popularity and sociability, without these qualities, it risks becoming a castle in the air.

-"Man is either vulgar or lonely."
-Schopenhauer's well-known quote can be interpreted in various ways.
-It can be taken to mean that one should embrace their individuality rather than conforming to the crowd.
-It can also be interpreted as a warning against becoming too aloof and ending up lonely.
-Alternatively, it can be seen as a call to balance refined and popular tastes to avoid extremism.
-Concerning tango, I believe the latter interpretation is more prudent.
-As a Chinese proverb goes, "Water that is too clear has no fish, and a man who is too high standard has no followers."
-Schopenhauer's words, therefore, can also be viewed as a cautionary note.
+Schopenhauer's famed observation, "Man is either vulgar or lonely," lends itself to multiple interpretations.
+It could be understood as an encouragement to embrace individuality rather than conforming to the crowd.
+It might serve as a warning against excessive aloofness that leads to isolation.
+Alternatively, it could be interpretated as a call to strike a balance between refined and popular tastes, avoiding extremism.
+In the context of tango, the latter interpretation seems most pertinent.
+As a Chinese proverb wisely observes, "Water that is too clear has no fish, and a man with overly high standards has no followers."
+Schopenhauer's words, therefore, could also be viewed as a cautionary note.

 December 14, 2011